-NCD Series 29: As at March 31, 2021, the installments of \mathfrak{F} 63 crore were outstanding biginning from March 31, 2020.
-During the year there was a delay in repayment of interest of \mathfrak{F} 16.08 crore for 290 days.
-Trustee of NCD Series 29 have issued loan recall notice on December 8, 2020.
+NCD Series 29: As at March 31, 2021, the installments of ₹ 63 crore were outstanding biginning from March 31, 2020.
+During the year there was a delay in repayment of interest of ₹ 16.08 crore for 290 days.
 NCD Series 18: Axis Trustee Services Ltd ("Trustee") had issued loan recall notice on September 20, 2019 due to downgrade of Parent Company's ratings.
 As per the Debenture Trust Deed dated April 7, 2014, the final redemption date has been defined as January 21, 2022.
 Redemption of debentures shall becomes due on the last date of its tenor and not otherwise and default in redemption shall be reckoned accordingly.
-As at March, 31, 2021, installment of \mathfrak{F} 400 crore were outstanding beginning from January 21, 2020 and interest of \mathfrak{F} 69 crore was outstanding since April 30, 2020.
-During the year there was a delay in repayment of interest of \mathfrak{F} 34.87 crore.
-Additional Interest of \mathfrak{F} 51.22 crore claimed by the NCD holders has not been paid and is disputed.
-NCD Series 20E: In terms of the Security Interest (Enforcement) Rules, 2002, IDBI Trusteeship Services Limited ("Trustee") has enforced the security and taken the possession of the mortgaged properties in respect of the NCDs aggregating \mathfrak{F} 102.70 crore and interest aggregating \mathfrak{F} 144.12 crore.
+As at March, 31, 2021, installment of ₹ 400 crore were outstanding beginning from January 21, 2020 and interest of ₹ 69 crore was outstanding since April 30, 2020.
+During the year there was a delay in repayment of interest of ₹ 34.87 crore.
+Additional Interest of ₹ 51.22 crore claimed by the NCD holders has not been paid and is disputed.
+NCD Series 20E: In terms of the Security Interest (Enforcement) Rules, 2002, IDBI Trusteeship Services Limited ("Trustee") has enforced the security and taken the possession of the mortgaged properties in respect of the NCDs aggregating ₹ 102.70 crore and interest aggregating ₹ 144.12 crore.
 Trustee has informed the Parent Company that in the event dues payable to the debenture holders are not fully recovered/satisfied with sale proceed of secured assets, the debentures holders are entitled for the recovery of the balance amount in the manner prescribed under applicable law.
 The Parent Company has not been informed as regards any shortfall in the recovery of outstanding debt.

-11 (b) : Current Borrowings
+11 (b): Current Borrowings